rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

 Since a parent set may have one and only one child set, not every parent set can be allowed to have an empty CSS.
 That is because such a parent set would then be equal to its child set.
-As a consequence, the resulting node tree would end up having no node for that parent set.
+Because of that, one could not tell which set instance is supposed to be the parent set and which the child set.

 <!-- ======================================================================= -->
 ## parent sets with no CE